|

 Virtuosos Everywhere

-The eye can become glued to the virtuoso in any musical line-up, sometimes at the expense of their companions, but this was an easy habit to break at last Saturday's Evening of Cool Blues and Hot Jazz at a packed Tacchi-Morris Arts Centre in Taunton.
+"The eye can become glued to the virtuoso in any musical line-up, sometimes at the expense of their companions, but this was an easy habit to break at last Saturday's Evening of Cool Blues and Hot Jazz at a packed Tacchi-Morris Arts Centre in Taunton.

-Now in its third year in Taunton (the first two shows were staged at the Brewhouse Theatre and the Eagle Tavern), the double bill featured the mellow gypsy jazz of Bouelvard Django and guests followed by the harmonica driven blues of Ian Briggs and the Supervampers with special guest pianist Doc Fingers, from Vancouver.
+Now in its third year in Taunton (the first two shows were staged at the Brewhouse Theatre and the Eagle Tavern), the double bill featured the mellow gypsy jazz of Boulevard Django and guests followed by the harmonica driven blues of Ian Briggs and the Supervampers with special guest pianist Doc Fingers, from Vancouver.

 And basically there were virtuosos everywhere.